icx-id/icx-blog/src/content/home.md

       image: /img/testimony-image.png
 investmentSection:
   title: This Is the New Way of Investing
-  subtitle: With ICX, you now have the way to invest in promising startups and
+  subtitle: <span>With ICX</span>, you now have the way to invest in promising
-    private businesses.
-Here’s why we are differentt
+    startups and private businesses.
+Here’s what give us an edge.
   flows:
     - title: It’s Easy and Convenient
       description: ICX provides you with a simple and safe way of investing to various